 - Non Compliance – Provision of outdoor Basketball Court for Secondary school use – west of school.

 - Fire and Emergency Vehicle Access (Primary and Secondary School) – Site now sold (Option Site).
 The Primary school site that was granted permission in 2008 was 1.27ha, and this included a grassed play area for the Primary school.
 This grassed play area is the Fire Brigade access to both the primary school and the back of the secondary school (this is part of the planning conditions).
 Since the sale of land in 2017, this area is now private property.
-In other words, there would be nothing to stop the new owner putting up a fence or building a wall on his property, preventing Fire Brigade access to the schools.

 - New Public Notice should have been published due to the extent of the Request For Further Information, and particularly the Pedestrian/Cyclist connectivity to Friarsland Road and Roebuck Downs.
 Without a Public Notice had the Developer agreed to this condition proposed by DLR, planning permission would have been granted without reference to the residents’ views.